ZhgChg.Li

 Visitor — Behavioral Patterns

-Chapter 1 records the Visitor Pattern, which is one of the treasures I discovered after working at StreetVoice for a year.
-The StreetVoice app has many places that effectively use Visitor to solve architectural problems.
+Chapter 1 records the Visitor Pattern, which is one of the gold mines I discovered after working at StreetVoice for a year.
+The StreetVoice app uses Visitor extensively to solve architectural issues.
 During this experience, I also grasped the core principles of Visitor.
-So, the first chapter is dedicated to it!
+So, I decided to start with it in Chapter 1!

 What is Visitor